 Jacksonian Democracy is typically characterized and associated with the expansion of democracy and voting rights to more white males.
 The timeline of the Jacksonian Era is concurrent with the “Era of the Common Man” as it highlighted the gains made by working-class men.

-Andrew Jackson was seen as a hero to the working-class man.
+Working-class men worshiped Andrew Jackson as a hero.
 Born to a poor family on the frontier, he symbolized how the average American could climb upwards into the ranks of the elite.

 Jackson’s attacks on the wealthy and “corrupt” institutions and his support of reforms for the poor endeared him to his followers.
 While the term “Jacksonian Democracy” was not used at the time, it is widely-known that he rode a wave of popular support into the presidency.1